 Niels van Willigen, Leiden University

-Adam Balcer, University of Warsaw
+Adam Balcer, College of Eastern Europe

 Lívia Franco, Catholic University of Portugal